“If you’re not gonna go all the way, then why go at all.” Joe Namath

 Joe Namath, an American Football star, once said, “If you’re not gonna go all the way, then why go at all.”
 I try to live by those great and true words.

-Along the way, this blog may perhaps help other young chess enthusiasts who can relate to this and find themselves in similar situations.
-I’ve made many mistakes and learnt many hard lessons.
-There are both good moments and bad moments in Chess.
-Like Life’s Ups and Downs!
-Just reading about others can help players too; make them realize that they are not the only ones who lose a winning game A chess player always keeps trying to get better.
-We can’t be scared of Losing.
-It’s part of the game.
-That’s a Chess Enthusiast!
-No Loss can Beat us if we Learn from it.
+Along the way, this blog may perhaps help other young chess enthusiasts who can relate to my experiences.
+I’ve made many mistakes and learnt many hard lesson, but that hasn’t stopped me from trying to get better.
+We can’t be scared of losing, since it’s part of the game.
+No loss can beat us if we learn from it.

 If you wish to Sponsor, please write to me.
 For any donations or contribution for my quest, you can click here where I also discuss why I need Donations.

 Thanks for reading the blog and feel free to leave comments in the blog postings.
 You may also write to me at <Akshat (AT) QuestToGM (DOTCOM)>.
 My rating progress and FIDE profile is available here.